LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

    :language: C++

 which are used in a slightly rearranged version of packing.
-See how the comment indicating where a message could be sent has been moved down after the call to run on the workgroup:
+See how the comment indicating where messages are sent has been moved down after the call to run the operations enqueued on the workgroup:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp
    :start-after: _halo_exchange_loop_workgroup_packing_start